finos/common-domain-model/documentation/source/event-model.rst

 Execution Primitive
 '''''''''''''''''''

 The first step in instantiating a transaction between two parties in the CDM is an *execution*.
 In practice, this execution represents the conclusion of a pre-trade process, which may be a client order that gets filled or a quote that gets accepted by the client.
-However, the CDM event model covers post-trade lifecycle events and therefore assumes that a trade gets instantiated "from scratch" at execution.
+However, the CDM event model only covers post-trade lifecycle events so assumes that a trade gets instantiated "from scratch" at execution.

-The execution primitive function does not take any before state as input and all the trade details are contained in the execution instruction input.
+Therefore, the execution primitive function does not take any before state as input and all the trade details are contained in the execution instruction input.

 .. code-block:: Haskell